Theater: The Audience Environment (DRA 1002/ELA 1031)

 Modern & Contemporary Drama: Challenging the Status Quo (DRA 4042)

 This course examines modern theater in the context of its challenge to how we understand our history, lives, and cultural environment.
 Students will demonstrate proficiency in tracing contemporary drama back to its roots in the plays of Europe’s 19th century social activist playwrights Ibsen, Chekov, and Shaw.
-Students will also examine the impact of the Moscow Art Theatre and Stanislavski’s Acting Method on America’s first major modern playwright, Eugene O’Neill, and his contemporary theatrical heirs.
+Students will also examine the impact of the Moscow Art Theater and Stanislavski’s Acting Method on America’s first major modern playwright, Eugene O’Neill, and his contemporary theatrical heirs.
 Student success will be assessed through discussions, research papers, and scene presentations.
 Prerequisite: DRA 1002 Theater: The Audience Environment or departmental approval.
 3 credits.

 Performance/Production Seminars (DRA 1037/2037/3037)